babylonhealth/ios-playbook/Cookbook/Technical-Documents/NewHiresCheckList.md

 1. It can be useful to create a command line alias for `pod` to `bundle exec pod` so that you are guaranteed to always be running the correct version of CocoaPods.

-1. Add yourself to the team list in the [playbook](https://github.com/babylonhealth/ios-playbook) by making your first PR 😉
+1. Add yourself to the team list in the [playbook](https://github.com/babylonhealth/ios-playbook) by making your first PR 😉 You can do this by editing `scripts/squads.yml` and then running `ruby scripts/squads.rb` which will update the list

 1. Add shared `iOS Developers` calendar to your calendar on Outlook